AndreeeasN/pp3-doubletake/README.md

-# Memento - Visual Memory Test
+# DoubleTake - A Python-based game of telephone

 [DoubleTake](https://doubletake.herokuapp.com/) was developed for anyone who enjoys a twist on traditional telephone games.

 In this game players will create chains of alternating questions and answers while attempting to unravel what previous players have said, often with unpredictable results.

 # Table of Contents